Skip to Main Content

 In 1979, three of these migrant birds spent the winter in the Norfolk Broads in the east of the UK.

-map showing markers of the existing crane locations in Norfolk Broads, Lakenheath Fen and Humberside, and the reintroduction area of the Somerset Levels and MoorsThese three pioneering cranes liked what they found and stayed put, and the population slowly but steadily grew through immigration of more young birds and more recently through breeding and the production of young to add to the population.
+map showing markers of the existing crane locations in Norfolk Broads, Lakenheath Fen and Humberside, and the reintroduction area of the Somerset Levels and MoorsThese three pioneering cranes liked what they found and stayed put, and the population slowly but steadily grew through immigration of more young birds and through breeding and the production of young to add to the population.

 Initially the presence of the birds in Norfolk was a closely guarded secret, as their tenuous hold in the UK was foremost in the minds of those seeking to protect them.